 Does the CSX device cost money to the exhibitor?

-No. The CSX device is provided for free by CineSend and carries no monthly fees or initial setup costs.
+If you are a commercial cinema, there is no cost to you.
+The CSX device is provided for free by CineSend and carries no monthly fees or initial setup costs.

 Do I need a CSX for each screen/projector?

 You only need one CSX device regardless of how many screens/projectors you have at your cinema.
 The CSX will connect to each screen over a network connection to allow for ingest to each playback server.

 Does it cost money to receive feature content through the CSX system?

 No. The studio or distributor pays to send feature content to you through the CSX system.

 Will this eventually start costing money/fees?

 Receiving feature DCP content booked by a studio or distributor will always be free to the exhibitor.
 We may offer some add-on features that would come with a fee, but these would be optional and not affect the primary function of the receiver.